This post may contain affiliate links. Please see my disclosure policy for more details.

 I fell in love with Sydney the first time I visited back in 2001, and now I can finally call it my home.
 So if you’re thinking of migrating and wondering where to live in Australia, here’s the lowdown on Sydney life from a British expat and all round fan of the city.

-To find out what Sydney is like compared to Melbourne, check out my YouTube video below!
+To find out what Sydney is like compared to other Australian cities, check out my YouTube channel!

 Living in Sydney: Table of Contents